jjanousek/Pacman/README.md

 ## Executive Summary

 In this coursework, Pacman has only partial observability of his environment.
-I implemented the Breadth-First Search algorithm to find paths to the nearest food capsules and to evade ghosts.
+He can only see 5 steps ahead, 1 step to the side, if there is no wall, and he can see ghosts when they are 2 steps behind or 5 steps ahead and no wall obstructs Pacman's view.
+The visibility is comparable with someone being dropped into an actual maze (or corn maze).
+My PartialAgent consists of multiple components: (1) A Breadth-First Search algorithm that looks for the closest ghost and how to evade him.
+(2) A Breadth-First Search algorithm that guides Pacman to the closest food capsule (2) A third Breadth-First search algorithm in combination with a map building operation that guides Pacman to look for food in unvisited locations.
+The aim of my Pacman Agent is to maximize the Agent's win rate and be flexible enough to succeed on unknown maps.

 ## How to start a game using my PartialAgent
 cd into your local Pacman folder and start with the terminal command below: